Firat Güder

 Firat Güder (FRSC) is a bioengineer, scientist, innovator and educator who is a professor of intelligent interfaces at Imperial College London.

 Güder is the Chief Engineer and the Principal Investigator of the Güder Research Group which he founded in 2016 in the Department of Bioengineering at Imperial.
 In 2022, Güder was recognized as one of Ten Outstanding Young Persons of the World by Junior Chamber International for his contributions to science and technology, education, innovation and humanitarian efforts.

 He was a Research Fellow at the Department of Chemistry and Chemical Biology at Harvard University.
 His position at Harvard was funded by the German Research Foundation International Fellowship.
 At Harvard, he worked with George Whitesides.

 Research

 Güder and his research group work in the intersection of material science, electronics, computing, biology and chemistry to develop intelligent interfaces to connect complex chemical and biological systems with computers.
 The overall aim of their research is to develop impactful technologies to address pressing, global challenges related to animal and human health, food systems and environment.
 Güder is known for his work on low-cost sensors and actuators, wearable and implantable sensors and actuators, software-based chemical sensors, real-time physiological sensors for plants, soft devices, atomic layer deposition, nanomaterials and micro/nanofabrication and the application of artificial intelligence in chemical and biological sensing.
-His research is supported by the Bill and Melinda Gates Foundation, Wellcome Trust, Royal Society, EPSRC, BBSRC, Horizon Europe, US Army,Innovate UK, EIT Health, German Research Foundation.
+His research is supported by the Bill and Melinda Gates Foundation, Wellcome Trust, Royal Society, EPSRC, BBSRC, Horizon Europe, US Army, Innovate UK, EIT Health, and German Research Foundation.